owikle/topicmodeling/content/1-intro.md

 **Activity: Find a Text**
 1. Go to [https://archive.org/details/waldenorlifeinwo1854thor/page/n3](https://archive.org/details/waldenorlifeinwo1854thor/page/n3){:target='_blank'}, the record for an 1854 edition of Henry David Thoreau's Walden on [Archive.org](https://archive.org/)
 2. Take a look at the download options on the right side of the page.
 At the bottom of this box, click on `SHOW ALL`
 3. Click on the .txt file (`waldenorlifeinwo1854thor_djvu.txt`).
 This opens the text in a new tab.
-Select all of this text, copy it, and paste it into a new file in Visual Studio Code.
+Select all of this text, copy it, and paste it into a new file into your text editor.
 4. Save this file as walden.txt
 5. Take a moment to refer back to the digitized pages of the book.
 How are the layout and content of the original images transformed in the text file you just created?
 {% endcapture %}